jackburton79/bescreencapture/README.md

 ![Screenshot](https://raw.github.com/jackburton79/bescreencapture/master/BeScreenCapture.png)

-BeScreenCapture lets you record what happens on your screen and save it to a clip in any media format you want, as long as it's supported by Haiku.
+BeScreenCapture lets you record what happens on your screen and save it to a clip in any media format supported by Haiku.

 ## FAQ:

-Q: I have the codec <insert your favourite codec name here> but it's not listed in BeScreenCapture!!!
+Q: The codec <insert your favourite codec name here> it's not available in BeScreenCapture!!!

 A: Not every codec supports every clip configuration: some codecs can only support some particular color depth, or certain particular sizes (i.e. 320x200): try changing the "Clip color depth" option in the